Lettings policy

 • whether the property has the potential to meet a disabled customer’s needs following adaptation.
 This will be based on the recommendation of a council-approved occupational therapist

-• geographical location of the property – whether the property is within a reasonable travelling distance for employment, support, schools and considering the reason for any priority award
+• geographical location of the property – whether the property is within a reasonable travelling distance for employment, support, medical facilities or schools and considering the reason for any priority award

 • the demand for and supply of similar properties in the customer’s preferred areas; and